EGP 1000

 EGP 1000 becomes much easier to judge once it is forced into the same room as ODROID S, Lotiyo L-1000, and JXD 300.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 EGP 1000 versus ODROID S is interesting because better value is the obvious angle.
 If EGP 1000 feels almost right but not quite, ODROID S is the sort of nearby detour that can completely change the shortlist.
 ODROID S is tracked around Discontinued.
-From another angle, eGP 1000 versus Lotiyo L-1000 is interesting because better value is the obvious angle.
+That said, eGP 1000 versus Lotiyo L-1000 is interesting because better value is the obvious angle.
 Compared with EGP 1000, Lotiyo L-1000 makes the more obvious play for readers who care about better value.
-That said, eGP 1000 versus JXD 300 is interesting because better value is the obvious angle.
-In practice, if EGP 1000 feels almost right but not quite, JXD 300 is the sort of nearby detour that can completely change the shortlist.
+From another angle, eGP 1000 versus JXD 300 is interesting because better value is the obvious angle.
+From another angle, compared with EGP 1000, JXD 300 makes the more obvious play for readers who care about better value.
 JXD 300 is tracked around Discontinued.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.